Forget Unlearning: Towards True Data-Deletion in Machine Learning: Deletion Using Noisy Gradient Descent

-Also, observe that for satisfying $(\q, \epsdp)$-RDP and $(\q, \epsdd)$-data-deletion for non-adaptive $\reps$-requesters, the number of iterations $\K_\Unlrn$ needed is independent of the size, $\reps$, of the deletion batch, depending solely on the ratio $\frac{\epsdd}{\epsdp}$.
+Also, observe that for satisfying $(\q, \epsdp)$-R\'enyi DP and $(\q, \epsdd)$-data-deletion for non-adaptive $\reps$-requesters, the number of iterations $\K_\Unlrn$ needed is independent of the size, $\reps$, of the deletion batch, depending solely on the ratio $\frac{\epsdd}{\epsdp}$.
 However, the number of iterations required for ensuring optimal utility with differential privacy grows with $\reps$.
-As such, we highlight that when deletion batches are sufficiently large, i.e., $\reps \geq \sqrt{\frac{\q\dime}{\epsdd}}$, ensuring optimal utility under $(\q, \epsdp)$-RDP results in $(\q, \epsdd)$-data-deletion for free, thus demonstrating synergy between privacy and data deletion.
+We highlight that when deletion batches are sufficiently small, i.e., $\reps \leq \sqrt{\frac{\q\dime}{\epsdd}}$, doing enough unlearning iterations for satisfying $(\q, \epsdd)$-data-deletion guarantee is also sufficient for ensuring optimal utility of unlearned model under $(\q, \epsdp)$-R\'enyi DP constraint.